jewettaij/visfd/doc/doc_filter_mrc.md

 orientations of each voxel must be in order for a pair of neighboring voxels to be merged into the same cluster (ie. the same membrane or same filament).

-**Most of the time, *-cts*, *-ctn*, *-cvs*, *-cvn* arguments can be omitted,** since the default arguments (0.707) work well.

-Threshold values in the range from 0 to 1 are supported.
+Threshold values in the range from -1 to 1 are supported.

-A *-threshold* value of 0.707 ≈ cos(45°) and corresonds to a 45 degree difference between orientations of neighboring voxels.
+A *-threshold* value of 0.707 ≈ cos(45°) and corresponds to a 45 degree difference between orientations of neighboring voxels.
 In that case, neighboring voxels pointing in directions which differ by more than 45° will be assigned to different clusters (membranes).
-This is the default behavior.  (-andrew 2019-3-04)
+(The default value, -1, disables this feature.)

-The difference in meaning between these 4 arguments will be ellaborated on in the future.
+The difference in meaning between these 4 arguments will be elaborated on in the future.
 For now it is safe to set them all equal to the same value, or omit them entirely since the default value of 0.707 works well in most cases (-andrew 2019-3-04).